Confessions of a Shopaholic (film): Box office

+Critical reception

 Confessions of a Shopaholic received generally negative reviews from critics.
 On Rotten Tomatoes, the film holds an approval score of 26% based on 170 reviews, with an average score of 4.40/10.
 The site's consensus reads: "This middling romantic comedy underutilizes a talented cast and delivers muddled messages on materialism and conspicuous consumption."
 On Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the film holds an average score of 38 based on 30 reviews, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

-Isla Fisher's performance received positive reviews, earning her a nomination for Choice Movie Actress: Comedy at the 2009 Teen Choice Awards; however, she lost to Anne Hathaway for Bride Wars.
-The film was also nominated for Choice Movie – Romance, but lost to Twilight.